joycemok/8-Week-SQL-Challenge/03_Foodie-Fi/README.md

 | 19          | 0       | trial         | 2020-06-22T00:00:00.000Z |
 | 19          | 2       | pro monthly   | 2020-06-29T00:00:00.000Z |
 | 19          | 3       | pro annual    | 2020-08-29T00:00:00.000Z |

+Let's take a look at a few of the customers subscription journeys at Foodie-Fi:

+**Customer

 ---